 To create the second floor

-- Select Build> Floor> Build New Floor , choose to Derive the 2nd Floor plan from the 1st Floor plan and click OK to display the Floor 2 Defaults dialog.
+- Select Build> Floor> Build New Floor , choose to Derive new 2nd floor plan from the 1st floor plan and click OK to display the Floor 2 Defaults dialog.

 - Without making any changes, click OK in the Floor 2 Defaults dialog to generate your second floor, based on the walls from Floor 1.